ohadosnat/langDesh/DEV.md

 This project was my first ever React project.
 It started as a simple idea to practice what I've learned (as always) and ended up with more. \
 During this project, I've learned new concepts and how React works. \
 I learned how to combine what I've learned in the past with React to achieve beautiful results. \
 Currently, there are some bugs in the app, but I'm working on that.
-So, if you see anything, let me know! 😁 \
+So, if you see any, let me know! 😁 \
 <br/>

 **_As always, If you got any suggestions/feedback/tips about my code.
 Feel free to reach out and help me learn!_** 😄\